Scaling operational efficiency for 50,000+ volunteers and 7 staff members through a 0–1 internal scheduling web app for a nonprofit

 ⎯⎯⎯

 Volunteers currently have limited control over selecting their own time slots, so staff must manually assign them based on availability, resulting in extra back-and-forth coordination and scheduling delays, especially during busy periods.
+I consolidated research with my cross-functional team into an end-to-end workflow diagram.

 —————————————————————————————————————————————————-